Frequently Asked Questions

 What does VAF do?

-VAF manages a range of grant programmes including Volunteering, Promoting Equality and Cohesion, Violence Against Women and Girls, Social Isolation and Loneliness and Tackling Sectarianism and a range of community grants and engagement funds.
-We also provide development support to our projects to increase capacity and build relationships.
+VAF manages a range of grant funds including the Volunteering Support Fund, Promoting Equality and Cohesion Fund, Equally Safe Violence Against Women and Girls Funds,and the Well-being for Longer in Glasgow Fund.
+We also manage Community Grants and provide development support to our projects to increase capacity and build relationships.

 Where does VAF get its funding from?